perkes/hoa-server/README.md

     mkdir build && cd build
     cmake ..
     make

 ## Running

+Mak sure the WorldBackup and guilds directories exist within the build directory.
 You need websockify to convert the ws traffic from the client into TCP traffic.
 If you use the default settings you can do that by running this command after installing websockify:

     sudo ./run 8000 :7666